takahashiyb/article-preview-component-master/README.md

 ### What I learned

 I learned some layout issues to look out for when checking the overall design of a card, such as things that should and should not overflow.
-I also learned how to fetch svg and add it into the DOM as svg so the as an svg element, the shapes could be editted, rather than a flat image.
+I also learned how to fetch svg and add it into the DOM as svg so the as a svg element, the shapes could be edited, rather than a flat image.

 ### Continued development